TNamdarian/saranamdarian/README.md

 ![alt text](https://github.com/TNamdarian/saranamdarian/blob/master/assets/images/readme-images/am-i-responsive.png)
 The image is from [Am I responsive?](http://ami.responsivedesign.is/)

 This is a full-fledge website for an interior designer based in Vancouver, Canada.
-The website features ‘about the designer’, 'ethos''call for action', ‘testimonials’, ‘the designer’s portfolio’, ‘consultation process’, ‘contact form’, 'designer's contact details' and ‘social media links’.
+The website features ‘about the designer’, 'ethos','call for action', ‘testimonials’, ‘the designer’s portfolio’, ‘consultation process’, ‘contact form’, 'designer's contact details' and ‘social media links’.
 The objective of this projects is to generate leads for the business through the contact page.

 As interior design is a long and costly process, it will take time for new clients to make informed decisions about the designer they would like to hire.
 Therefore, the website aims to provide useful information, showcase the designers’ portfolio, and share the previous clients’ testimonials to build trust with potential clients.
 A realistic project timeline is also communicated with users on the contact page to show various stages of the consultation process from the beginning to the completion of a project.